-Most importantly, it was the first one that I really didn’t have anything to do.
+Most importantly, the sixth one was the first time that I really didn’t have anything to do.
 That was kind of a weird feeling, but it was a good one.

-Normally, I’ve mixed FOH for those events, but I wanted to give Isaiah a shot.
+Normally, I mixed front of house for those events, but I wanted to give Isaiah a shot.
 Just as I suspected, he knocked it out of the park.

 If you’ve not been doing this whole TD thing that long, you might think that’s heresy; but I’m here to tell you, the goal should be to hand it off.

 Basically, that’s what I did.
 Isaiah had audio well under control.
-Daniel, one of my star lighting guys (who’s still in high school) capably handled lighting.
+Daniel, one of my star lighting guys (who was still in high school) capably handled lighting.

 It was pretty cool for me to stand there and watch my team totally rock it, and just enjoy worship!

 I’ve said for a long time, one of our goals as TDs should be to work ourselves out of a job.

 Not literally of course, but we should be working toward a point where we don’t need to be “hands-on” for the service to come together.
 Ideally, we shouldn’t even need to be in the room.